 Church of Sts.
 Simon and Jude, Dušní, Prague 1

-Baroque church used mainly by the Prague Symphony Orchestra.
+The baroque church used mainly by the Prague Symphony Orchestra.

 The Spanish Synagogue, Vězeňská, Prague 1